jfhbrook/node-ecstatic/README.md

 `opts.root` is the directory you want to serve up.

+`opts.baseDir` is `/` by default, but can be changed to allow your static files to be served off a specific route.
+For example, if `opts.baseDir === "blog"` and `opts.root = "./public"`, requests for `localhost:8080/blog/index.html` will resolve to `./public/index.html`.

-Turn on cache-control with `opts.cache`, in seconds.
+Customize cache control with `opts.cache`, in seconds.
+Time defaults to 3600 s (ie, 1 hour).

 Turn off directory listings with `opts.autoIndex === false`.

 Turn on default file extensions with `opts.defaultExt`.
 If `opts.defaultExt` is true, it will default to `html`.
 For example if you want a request to /a-file to server /root/a-file.html set this to `true`.
 If you want to serve /root/a-file.json set `opts.defaultExt` to `json`.

 ### middleware(req, res, next);